Renaissance: Social and political structures in Italy

 The unique political structures of Italy during the Late Middle Ages have led some to theorize that its unusual social climate allowed the emergence of a rare cultural efflorescence.
 Italy did not exist as a political entity in the early modern period.
 Instead, it was divided into smaller city-states and territories: the Neapolitans controlled the south, the Florentines and the Romans at the center, the Milanese and the Genoese to the north and west respectively, and the Venetians to the north east.
 15th-century Italy was one of the most urbanized areas in Europe.
 Many of its cities stood among the ruins of ancient Roman buildings; it seems likely that the classical nature of the Renaissance was linked to its origin in the Roman Empire's heartland.

 Historian and political philosopher Quentin Skinner points out that Otto of Freising (c.
 1114–1158), a German bishop visiting north Italy during the 12th century, noticed a widespread new form of political and social organization, observing that Italy appeared to have exited from feudalism so that its society was based on merchants and commerce.
 Linked to this was anti-monarchical thinking, represented in the famous early Renaissance fresco cycle The Allegory of Good and Bad Government by Ambrogio Lorenzetti (painted 1338–1340), whose strong message is about the virtues of fairness, justice, republicanism and good administration.
 Holding both Church and Empire at bay, these city republics were devoted to notions of liberty.
 Skinner reports that there were many defences of liberty such as the Matteo Palmieri (1406–1475) celebration of Florentine genius not only in art, sculpture and architecture, but "the remarkable efflorescence of moral, social and political philosophy that occurred in Florence at the same time".

+Detail of a portrait of Cardinal Hugh of Saint-Cher (wearing spectacles), painted by Tommaso da Modena in 1352.
+Tommaso trained in Venice and worked mostly in Northern Italy.

 Even cities and states beyond central Italy, such as the Republic of Florence at this time, were also notable for their merchant republics, especially the Republic of Venice.
 Although in practice these were oligarchical, and bore little resemblance to a modern democracy, they did have democratic features and were responsive states, with forms of participation in governance and belief in liberty.
 The relative political freedom they afforded was conducive to academic and artistic advancement.
 Likewise, the position of Italian cities such as Venice as great trading centres made them intellectual crossroads.
 Merchants brought with them ideas from far corners of the globe, particularly the Levant.
 Venice was Europe's gateway to trade with the East, and a producer of fine glass, while Florence was a capital of textiles.
 The wealth such business brought to Italy meant large public and private artistic projects could be commissioned and individuals had more leisure time for study.